“(T)oday more than ever, there is no theory without utopia. Otherwise, a person is content to record what he sees before his eyes.”

 The shops and stalls are operated by small mercantile owners.

 The shop-owners could employ wage labor to complete their transactions with their customers.

-Changing the tires is a labour intensive activity with its own skills, and forms of knowledge/skill, materiality, embodiment, and masculinity.
+Changing the tires is a labour intensive activity with its own forms of knowledge/skill, materiality, embodiment, and masculinity.